confluentinc/confluent-kubernetes-examples/security/production-secure-deploy-ldap-rbac-all/README.rst

 Test via CLI
 ^^^^^^^^^^^^
 #.
-Using the port node
+Using the one of the kafka pods

    ::